 Luckily, if your business finances are in tip-top shape, credit card issuers will be more willing to let you apply for a business credit card without a social security number but with an EIN instead.

 For steps beyond the process of applying, consult our resource on getting a business credit card with an EIN only to get more details on your options.

 The real scoop on getting business credit cards without a social security number is it’s pretty difficult.
 It’s worth the time and paperwork to apply for a social security number instead, and then apply for a business credit card through the tradition channels.

 Although it takes a bit of paperwork and patience, applying for a social security number is much less of a headache than going through all of the steps of applying for a business credit card without a social security number.

-Not only will you use it again in your daily life, it’ll be hugely helpful for you in your life as a small business owner.
+Not only will you use your SSN again in your non-business life, it’ll be hugely helpful for you in your life as a small business owner.
 You can easily apply for a business credit card now, and as you build your business credit, you’ll set yourself up for way more later.
 For instance, you’ll need that social security number if you ever want to apply for a small business loan, because lenders will need to run a credit check.

-So, bite the bullet, get your SSN, build your business and personal credit, and set yourself up for a great financial future.
+So, if you can, get your SSN, build your business and personal credit, and set yourself up for a great financial future.

 Maddie Shepherd is a former Fundera senior staff writer and current contributing writer for Fundera.

 Maddie has an extensive knowledge of business credit cards, accounting tools, and merchant services, but specializes in small business financing advice.
 She has reviewed and analyzed dozens of financial tools and providers, helping business owners make better financial decisions.